devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - Supports the IndexFaces operation.
 To store facial information, you must first create (CreateCollection) a face collection in one of the AWS Regions in your account.
 You specify this face collection when you call the IndexFaces operation.
 After you create a face collection and store facial feature information for all faces, you can search the collection for face matches.
 To search for faces in an image, call SearchFacesByImage.
 To search for faces in a stored video, call StartFaceSearch.
 To search for faces in a streaming video, call CreateStreamProcessor.

+## Security Token Service (STS)

+- At a high level, the external ID is a piece of data that can be passed to the AssumeRole API of the Security Token Service (STS).
+You can then use the external ID in the condition element in a role’s trust policy, allowing the role to be assumed only when a certain value is present in the external ID.
+This prevents transitive asume role from another account that can asume roles from the allowed account.
+- A cross-account role should be created in the destination accounts, not origin account.

 ## Fargate

 - AWS Fargate only supports the "awsvpc" network mode.
 Each task is allocated its own elastic network interface (ENI) that is used for communication inside the VPC.